Urinary incontinence: Children

-Incontinence happens less often after age 5: About 10 percent of 5-year-olds, 5 percent of 10-year-olds, and 1 percent of 18-year-olds experience episodes of incontinence.
+Incontinence happens less often after age 5: About 10 percent of 5-year-olds, 5 percent of 10-year-olds, and 1 percent of 17-year-olds experience episodes of incontinence.
 It is twice as common in girls as in boys.

 History

 The management of urinary incontinence with pads is mentioned in the earliest medical book known, the Ebers Papyrus (1500 BC).

 Incontinence has historically been a taboo subject in Western culture.
 However, this situation changed some when Kimberly-Clark aggressively marketed adult diapers in the 1980s with actor June Allyson as spokeswoman.
 Allyson was initially reticent to participate, but her mother, who had incontinence, convinced her that it was her duty in light of her successful career.
-The product proved a success.
+The product proved a success, hailed in reducing the medical condition's social stigma.

 Law

-The case Hiltibran et al v.
-Levy et al in the United States District Court for the Western District of Missouri resulted in that court issuing an order in 2011.
+The case Hiltibran et al. v.
+Levy et al. in the United States District Court for the Western District of Missouri resulted in that court issuing an order in 2011.
 That order requires incontinence briefs funded by Medicaid to be given by Missouri to adults who would be institutionalized without them.

+Veterinary medicine

+Urinary incontinence is a common urological condition in domestic dogs, but is much rarer in domestic cats, which have narrower urethras.